 - Seven Blake Mills

 Born in 1995 to father (builder) and mother (teacher), Tom Grennan was an aspiring footballer as a youngster and played for Luton Town and tried out for Aston Villa and Northampton Town.

 Obscure musical beginnings for Tom Grennan

 Apparently, and according to himself, Tom’s musical beginnings are hazy.
 He remembers singing a Kooks track at a party and was encouraged by his friends to take up music.
 Playing accompanied by his acoustic guitar in pubs around London for three years, Tom was eventually picked up by an Insanity Records rep. After a debut EP, and as listener Jamie so rightfully said, Tom was featured on a Chase and Status track and was voted Hottest Record on Annie Mac’s Radio 1 show.
 A big break for Tom.
 As a result of this, he has been featured on Radio 1’s Live Lounge and BBC2’s Later with Jools Holland.
-Buy Tom Grennan’s new LP on super-delicious red vinyl here.
+Tom Grennan’s new LP is also available on super-delicious red vinyl.